 Shortly after turning up a monitoring service for a client’s AWS infrastructure, an alert is raised to the NOC.
 The Disk Write Input/Output Operations Per Second (IOPS) had risen significantly.

 Thanks to automation, the alert was received in the NOC virtually instantly.
-But once there, like with any alert, the alert response needs to be measured.
+But once there, like any alert, the alert response must be measured.

 Alarm to Ticket

-• An SLO in place within the Incident Management SLA indicates that critical alarms must be handled in 15 minutes from the time of receipt of the event to ticketing.
+- An SLO in place within the Incident Management SLA indicates that critical alarms must be handled within 15 minutes from the time of receipt of the event to ticketing.

-• The NOC is able to ticket this event in five minutes.
+- The NOC can ticket this event in five minutes.
 This SLI signals that the NOC has performed well above the objective set out.
 The NOC team pats itself on the back for a job well done.

 Diagnosis and Response